 - 10.3.1 Green infrastructure is vital for the resilience of wildlife, which is under increasing stress from habitat loss.
 Blue/green corridors linking fragmented green spaces allows for the movement of wildlife through the landscape.
-Supporting wildlife is essential in maintaining and enhancing its ability to provide the wealth of ecosystem services that we rely on air purification, water retention and climate regulation. - 10.3.2 Policy ENV3 seeks to enhance the GI network including blue/green corridors which are identified on the Policies Map, when development proposals come forward to ensure the connectivity and function of these corridors.
+Supporting wildlife is essential in maintaining and enhancing its ability to provide the wealth of ecosystem services that we rely on air purification, water retention and climate regulation. - 10.3.2 Policy ENV3 seeks to enhance blue/green corridors which are identified on the Policies Map, through development proposals which ensure the connectivity and function of these corridors.